Out-Law / Your Daily Need-To-Know

 Constructive acceleration

-If a contractor is delayed for reasons which it argues are not its responsibility, but the employer disagrees and refuses to award an extension of time or instruct acceleration, the contractor has a tough decision to make: whether to make a formal claim for an extension of time that the employer has already refused; or to accelerate, at its own cost, to avoid or mitigate its potential exposure to liquidated damages.
+If a contractor is delayed for reasons which it argues are not its responsibility, but the employer disagrees and refuses to award an extension of time or instruct acceleration, the contractor can have a tough decision to make: whether to make a formal claim for an extension of time that the employer has already refused; or to accelerate, at its own cost, to avoid or mitigate its potential exposure to liquidated damages.
 The latter scenario is described as “constructive acceleration”.

 Unless there is a shift in approach in the courts of England and Wales, contractors may wish to seek an early decision through adjudication as to whether they are entitled to an extension of time.